I remember being a first-time investor back in 2014 and recall being nervous to get in the stock market, but also excited and a bit overwhelmed.

 2. Lose the “get rich quick” mentality

-When it comes to being a first time investor, it’s easy to get idealistic and start seeing dollar signs everywhere.
+Many first-time investors get overly idealistic and start seeing dollar signs everywhere.
 But you need to take a step back.

 Too many people are looking for